How To Love Yourself: Try Being Okay With Yourself First

 You can gain deeper empathy for yourself, because you’ll better understand how you came to be who you are.

-Oftentimes, we are too caught up in our own narrative to see what other possibilities might be out there.
+Oftentimes, you are too caught up in our own narrative to see what other possibilities might be out there.
 If this is the case, it can be very helpful to talk it out with a therapist.
+And if you live in New York State, you can learn more about my services here.
+Feel free to reach out to start therapy together.

 CBT stands for Cognitive Behavioral Therapy.
 And, it can teach you to recognize the actual thoughts that are happening in your brain, and how to shift them.